ideahacks/ideahacks.la/README.md

 ## Setting up the development environment

+- Make sure you have an up-to-date version of Node installed. `node --version` must be at least **16.17.0**, which is the LTS version.
-Clone this repo with `git clone https://github.com/ideahacks/ideahacks.la.git`
+- Clone this repo with `git clone https://github.com/ideahacks/ideahacks.la.git`
-Change into the this directory with `cd ideahacks.la`
+- Change into the repo directory with `cd ideahacks.la`
-Run `npm install` to install the project's dependencies.
+- Run `npm ci` to install the project's dependencies.
-Create a `development.json` file within `/ideahacks/config` (see below)
+- Create a development.json file within the folder ideahacks/config (see below)
-Run `npm start` to start the server.
+- Run `npm run dev` to start the server.
+Changes you make will automatically restart the server.
-Visit `localhost:3000` to view the site.
+- Visit `localhost:3000` to view the site.
+- Run `npm run test` to check formatting and run ESLint, which will catch common errors.

 ## development.json

-The development.json file contains private configuration variables that can't be pushed onto GitHub, so you'll have to create it in order to run the project locally.
+Make sure you have a development.json file within the folder ideahacks/config — it contains private configuration variables that can't be pushed onto GitHub, so you'll have to create it in order to run the project locally.
 It looks like:

 ```
 {